veger/TLBE/README.md

 * Camera use (ordered) tracker list, first enabled tracker is used.
 * Camera gradually (configurable period) recenters and zooms out.
 * Each camera has customizable resolution, frame rate and speed gain.
-* All screenshots are taken with full daylight.
+* All screenshots are taken with full daylight and optionally show entity information.
 * Configurable screenshot folder (e.g. to support multiple save files that are played in parallel).
 * Configurable screenshot numbering, either sequential (default, more suitable for Windows ffmpeg) or game tick (easier to synchronize multiple cameras).